-I had the pleasure of appearing on NBC San Diego’s California NonStop 7:00pm news last night to talk about flying with kids.
-The four items mentioned are all very helpful to me personally and there’s one we didn’t have time for.
+I had the pleasure of appearing on NBC San Diego’s California NonStop 7 p.m. news program last night to talk about tips for flying with kids.
+The four items I mentioned are all very helpful to me personally and there’s one we didn’t have time for.

 Washing your pillow pet is very easy.
-You put it in a pillowcase and launder in your washing machine with cold water, on delicate.
+Place it in a pillowcase and launder in your washing machine with cold water, on delicate.
 Tumble dry on low.
 The price ranges depending on the size, style, or where you buy them.
 The one on the segment we bought at a CVS on our last trip to New York City.

 Kidz Gear Headphones

 Headphones provided on airplanes never fit kids properly.
 We ran out of time so I didn’t get to talk about these as an option.
 There are other brands that make kid-friendly headphones, but Kidz Gear has won some parenting awards for being a safer alternative.
 They are the only kids headphones in stereo, but they also have some kind of internal noise reduction filter.
-We’ve plugged these into Tag Readers, iPads, iPods and more.
+We’ve plugged these into Tag Readers, iPads, and more.

 You can read more about my tips for flying with kids.